 1. Milk flow

-During the first few months of a baby’s life, upon swallowing the milk, they have a reflex that automatically triggers the suckling action.
-Unlike breastfeeding, where you have to worry about let down and milk flow, formula milk flows more consistently.
-As such, babies naturally tend to drink more milk from a bottle at each feeding.
+During the first few months of a baby’s life, they have a reflex that automatically triggers the suckling action upon swallowing the milk.
+Unlike breastfeeding, where you have to worry about a letdown and milk flow, formula milk flows more consistently.
+Babies naturally tend to drink more milk from a bottle at each feeding.

 Breastfeeding is different from bottle feeding as milk doesn’t flow as consistently.

-Babies eventually outgrow this reflexive suckling so if babies get conditioned to feeding on the bottle, they face the risk of overfeeding.
-If you’re wondering how much milk should baby drink, it’s probably a lot less than you are feeding them.
+Babies eventually outgrow this reflexive suckling, so if babies get conditioned to feeding on the bottle, they face the risk of overfeeding.
+If you’re wondering how much milk a baby should drink, it’s probably a lot less than you are feeding them.

 2. Breastfed babies have greater control

 The problem with breastfeeding is that you are clueless about how much milk your baby is drinking.
-If they seem satisfied after five minutes of drinking, you are likely to coax her to drink more because you are convinced that she needs more milk.
+If they seem satisfied after five minutes of drinking, you will likely coax them to drink more because you are convinced she needs more milk.

-A study conducted in the UK on babies between six and 12 months of age discovered that breastfeeding mothers don’t pressure their babies to eat and they pretty much go with the flow.
+A study conducted in the UK on babies between six and 12 months of age discovered that breastfeeding mothers don’t pressure their babies to eat and go with the flow.
 This makes for less stress, a happy mum and a happy baby.

 3. When you offer more, they take more